Adopted Birds And Air Purifiers

 Whether you already have a bird bestie or are looking to adopt a new companion, it’s important to make their indoor environment as comfortable and healthy as possible.
 Just like us, birds are negatively affected by chronic exposure to air pollution.

-The best way to combat ambient air pollution is to purchase an air purifier with a True HEPA filter.
+The best way to combat ambient air pollution is to purchase an air purifier with a real HEPA filter.
 An air purifier cleans your indoor living area and creates the best indoor air environment to maintain healthy air quality.

 An air purifier also helps to clean pet dander, including bird dander, created by bird feathers and dust particles.
 Bird dander can harm you or the other pets in your home, but an air purifier will mitigate any allergic reaction or difficulties due to bird dander.